 Atrial fibrillation is an abnormal heartbeat of the upper two-chamber, pulsing, and beating inconsistently with the lower two chambers.
 Patients with atrial fibrillation may experience palpitations and shortness of breath which may later disappear or recur.
 These raise the risk of developing blood clots in the heart which leads to paralysis if the clot slips into the bloodstream.

 Atrial fibrillation may be temporary, frequent, or permanent.
 The symptoms and treatment may vary according to the severity of the individual patient’s condition.
-Common symptoms seen in people with atrial fibrillation may include: shortness of breath, palpitations, and dizziness.
-It was found that some patients may not have any symptoms and may not know that they have atrial fibrillation until receiving diagnosis or physical examination.
+Common symptoms seen in people with atrial fibrillation may include shortness of breath, palpitations, and dizziness.
+It was found that some patients may not have any symptoms and may not know that they have atrial fibrillation until receiving a diagnosis or physical examination.
 However, if you experience chest pain, it may be a warning sign of a heart attack.
 You should see a doctor or contact the emergency room urgently.

-To prevent the higher level of the disease, seeing the doctor as any symptom above occurs.
+To prevent the higher level of the disease, see the doctor as any symptom above occurs.
 Electrocardiogram may be ordered purposely to find out the possibility of atrial fibrillation or other heart rhythm disorder.

 This abnormal and rapid heart rate occurs when two-upper chambers of the heart meet disordered electrical signals.
 There are groups of cells called the sinus node within the upper right chamber of your heart which produce the signal that operates the heartbeat.
-The movement of the signal that pass through the two champers results heart to squeeze and send blood to your heart and body.
+The movement of the signal that passes through the two champers results heart to squeeze and send blood to your heart and body.
 When the electrical signals operate irregularly, it leads to a rapid and abnormal heart system.
-The heart rate in atrial fibrillation may up to the range of 100 to 175 beats a minute while the normal ones is 60 to 100.
+The heart rate in atrial fibrillation may up to the range of 100 to 175 beats a minute while the normal one is 60 to 100.

-Many factors increasing the risk of atrial fibrillation may include: age, heart disease, high blood pressure, alcohol use, obesity, family history, and other chronic conditions.
+Many factors increasing the risk of atrial fibrillation may include age, heart disease, high blood pressure, alcohol use, obesity, family history, and other chronic conditions.

 - Electrocardiogram (ECG)

-This tool is a used to sense and record electrical signals passing through your heart by attaching small sensors to your chest and arms.
+This tool is used to sense and record electrical signals passing through your heart by attaching small sensors to your chest and arms.